Fish is mostly good for you.

 What About Fish Oil Supplements?

 The DHA supplements may be the most beneficial for babies.
 The developing brain accumulates large amounts of DHA during the third trimester of pregnancy through the first three months of infancy.
-Women can take DHA supplements during their pregnancy and in the initial months of breastfeeding to be sure their babies receive enough DHA for normal cognitive development.
+Women can take DHA supplements during their pregnancy and in the initial months of breastfeeding to be sure their babies receive enough DHA for normal brain development.

 Burger J, Dixon C, Boring CS, Gochfeld M. "Effect of deep-frying fish on risk from mercury."
 J Toxicol Environ Health A. 2003 May 9;66(9):817-28.